-You could for instance talk about how you asked your fellow team members for help without sounding like you were lazy to do works all by yourself.
+For example, you could talk about how you asked your fellow team members for help without sounding like you were lazy to do works all by yourself.

 5. Tell me about a time when you had to work with the most difficult individual.
 How did you manage to work with that person?

-Obviously, in any workplace, not all the people will be cooperative but you will still need to collaborate with them to the work done.
+Obviously, in any workplace, not all the people will be cooperative but you will still need to collaborate with them for the work to be done.
 Your answer to this question helps the interviewer to know if you are able to keep your cool while working with people who you aren’t comfortable with.